 Following the success of major weight loss, many are faced with the reality of unsightly excess skin and fat present on the inner and outer thighs.
 A thigh lift, also known as thighplasty, can surgically remove this persistent fat and loose skin to reveal a slimmer body profile.

 Who Should Get a Thigh Lift?

-Aging, gravity, loss of skin elasticity and weight fluctuations can all contribute to an accumulation of excess tissue on the thighs.
-Thigh lift surgery can benefit people who are motivated to tighten and improve the contour of their thighs.
+Aging, gravity, loss of skin elasticity, and weight fluctuations can all contribute to an accumulation of excess tissue on the thighs.
+Thigh lift surgery in Raleigh, NC, can benefit people who are motivated to tighten and improve the contour of their thighs.

 Candidates for a thigh lift are:

 - At a stable body weight